-The total body clearance of sildenafil is 41 L/h with a resultant terminal phase half-life of 3-5 hours.
-After either oral or intravenous administration, sildenafil is excreted as metabolites predominantly in the feces (approximately 80% of administered oral dose) and to a lesser extent in the urine (approximately 13% of the administered oral dose).
+The total body clearance of sildenafil is 41 L/h with a resultant terminal phase half life of 3-5 h.
+After either oral or intravenous administration, sildenafil is excreted as metabolites predominantly in the faeces (approximately 80% of administered oral dose) and to a lesser extent in the urine (approximately 13% of administered oral dose).